bestlab/Ising-Model/README.md

 Giraud, & Jarzynski arXiv:1207.2484) to learn these parameters given a set of trajectory frames where all possible contacts have been delineated in the code.
 To run the code, build the code and run the executable in the bin folder.
-The script requires as input a conf file one example of which is located in the "example" folder.
+The script requires as input a conf file; one example of which is located in the "example" folder.
 The conf file specifies input and output directories and the location of the MD trajectory for the input data.